nsimita/DSA/README.md

 12. print element of highest frequency first with LinkedList

+13. Linear Search to find the first negative number in the array.
+If no negative number is found, print "No negative number".

-13. Linear Search to find the first occurrence of the target value in the array.
+14. Linear Search to find the first occurrence of the target value in the array.

-14. Linear Search to find the last occurrence of the target value in the array.
+15. Linear Search to find the last occurrence of the target value in the array.

-15. Linear Search to
+16. Linear Search to
 find how many times the target value occurs in the array.